 This time around I figured that it would be better to just put the notes on Taming Life since others may find this information valuable.

 Overview: The book helps people who are depressed, anxious, nervous, etc overcome these tendencies and become more self-reliant.
 Much of what causes unhappiness is firmly rooted in childhood patterns people carry with them into adulthood.
 These tendencies can be overcome with a combination of awareness and hard work.

-The book discusses some core problems that are at the root of a lot of unhappiness in our daily lives and offers solutions for overcoming these problems.
+The book discusses problems that are at the root of a lot of unhappiness in our daily lives and offers solutions for overcoming these problems.

-What I find particularly interesting is how much of the content in this book seemed quite foreign to me even though I’ve read a lot of self-help books.
-The book originally was published in 1966 and appears to be another example of our modern culture forgetting the wisdom our grandparents once possessed.
+What I find particularly interesting is how much of the book’s information was foreign to me even though I’ve read a lot of self-help books over the past couple of decades.
+The book was originally published in 1966 and appears to be another example of modern culture forgetting the wisdom our grandparents once possessed.

 However, much of the craziness is self-imposed.
 Or at we least passively allow it to continue.